evan361425/version-bumper/README.md

 bumper --tag[]name=semantic --tag[]only-pr[]=0
 ```

-### Develop stage is bump step by step, but production has bump multiple versions
+### Develop stage is bump step by step, but production has bump between multiple versions

 Although we bump version in develop from `v1.0.0` to `v1.0.1` and `v1.0.2`,
 but we bump directly from `v1.0.0` to `v1.0.2` in production.